terramate-io/terramate-quickstart-aws/README.md

 terramate run -C _bootstrap terraform apply
 ```

-The `init` command initializes Terraform and downloads necessary dependencies like the AWS provider.
-The `apply` command provisions or updates infrastructure resources according to the Terraform configuration.

-#### Step 6: Migrate State to S3 Bucket
+#### Migrate State to S3 Bucket

+Now that we have the Terraform State Bucket deployed, we want to move the state of the newly deployed bucket and workload
+identity provider into the bucket.

-1. Remove `tags = ["no-backend"]` from `stack.tm.hcl` files of the `_bootstrap/oidc-aws-github` & `/bootstrap/terraform-state-bucket` directories.
+1. Remove `tags = ["no-backend"]` from `stack.tm.hcl` files of the `_bootstrap/oidc-aws-github` and
+`/bootstrap/terraform-state-bucket` directories.

 2. Generate Terraform configuration files:
 ```bash